neon-beat/neon-beat-back/README.md

    - During game bootstrap the playlist song order is shuffled once to create a random play sequence; persisted games must provide the same identifiers to guarantee consistency.
 - **Game bootstrap**: Game can be created or loaded (from database) during the idle state:
    - the game contains a list of players (players have a unique buzzer, a name and a score)
-   - the game references a persisted playlist entity (shared across games) which is embedded into the runtime session when the game starts
+   - the game references a persisted playlist entity (shared across games) which is embedded into the runtime session when the game starts [**WARNING**: the game considers currently that the playlist doesn't change !]
    - the game contains a game state (frequently saved in database), which contains a playlist state (the playlist state remembers whether a song has been played or not) and must match the playlist identifiers exactly
 - **State machine execution**: Gameplay transitions follow the diagram above (`Game state flow`), persisting progress and orchestrating pauses, reveals, and scoring.
 - **Admin controls (REST)**: